-Natasha Schlesinger is the founder of Artmuse, Artkids, and ArtXplorers.
-She lives in New York City and is an expert in teaching children to appreciate art.
-Here are seven of her favorite museums in New York City to explore with kids.
-I invited Natasha specifically to write about smaller museums.
+Natasha Schlesinger, the founder of Artmuse, lives in New York City and is an expert in teaching children to appreciate art.
+Here are seven of her favorite smaller New York museums to explore with kids.
 What a fun and interesting list!

-1. The National Museum of the American Indian, 1 Bowling Green, the George Gustav Heye Center.
 Come all the way downtown, view the Statue of Liberty from the shore and enter a majestic building that served as the customs house in its earlier life.
 The museum is a quiet oasis of spacious galleries and hidden treasures from the Native American world, especially in its’ circular gallery.
-AGES: 4 and up.
+Ages 4 and up.

-2. Mount Vernon Hotel and Museum, 421 East 61st street.
-This is a 19th century house museum which served as New York’s country hotel in its past.
-A whole period environment, great kids’ tours and holiday decorations in the traditional style.
+This 19th-century house museum served as New York’s country hotel in its past.
+Highlights include the period environment, great kids’ tours and holiday decorations in the traditional style.
 The docents will bring out a whole gamut of touchable objects.
-AGES: 6-10 years.
+Ages 6-10.

-3. The Guggenheim Museum of Art, Fifth Avenue and 89th Street.
-Though a known institution it never gets boring to visit because no matter what the exhibit, the building itself is a work of art to navigate and ascend in its spiral form.
+Although this is a well-known institution, it never gets boring to visit: No matter what the exhibit, the building itself is a work of art to navigate and ascend in its spiral form.
 Kids love to run up the ramp.
-AGES: 3 and up.
+Ages 3 and up.

-4. The Luce Center, 4th floor, New York Historical Society, Central Park West at 77th Street.
-These galleries house thousands of objects that were made in or belonged to people living in New York in the past three centuries.
-One can find items as small as children’s toys and war memorabilia to as large as the only 18th century “Cinderella” carriage on view in the US.
-AGES: 5-9 years old.
+Part of the New York Historical Society, these galleries house thousands of objects that were made in or belonged to people living in New York in the past three centuries.
+One can find items as small as children’s toys and war memorabilia, and as large as the only 18th-century “Cinderella” carriage on view in the U.S. Ages 5-9.

-5. The Rubin Museum, 150 West 17th Street.
-This is the best teaching museum in New York and Buddhist art is often overlooked.
+This is the best teaching museum in New York, and Buddhist art is often overlooked.
 Watch an artist-in-residence at work and grab a magnifying glass for a closer look.
-This museum really wants to educate young and old and welcomes with open arms.
-AGES: 5 and up.
+This museum really wants to educate young and old and welcomes visitors with open arms.
+Ages 5 and up.

-6. The Museum of Arts and Design, 2 Columbus Circle.
-This newest incarnation of the Lollipop Building has recently opened as a fantastic new venue to see innovative art and design.
+This newest incarnation of the Lollipop Building is a fantastic venue to see innovative art and design.
 Unexpected works made from ordinary materials and interactive open studios where visitors can watch artists at work will surely ignite kids’ imagination.
-AGES: 4 and up.
+Ages 4 and up.

-7. The Jewish Museum, 1109 Fifth Avenue.
-Archaeology Zone: Discovering Treasures from Playgrounds to Palaces is a special interactive exhibit for children that allows kids to imagine life in ancient Israel by playing dress up, doing art and even being archeologists by experiencing a dig.
-Ages: 3-6 years old.
+Archaeology Zone: Discovering Treasures from Playgrounds to Palaces is a special interactive exhibit for children that allows kids to imagine life in ancient Israel.
+They can play dress-up, create art and even experience an archaeological dig.
+Ages 3-6.